bcmertz/SWCD-Tools/README.md

 ## Automated Agricultural Assessment
 ### 1. Delineate Parcels

+Sets up ag assessment project folder and selects all relevant parcels for later analysis.

 ### 2a.
 Delineate Agland

+After splitting each parcel up into its agricultural, non-agricultural, and forested land areas, use this tool to classify the selected features across all maps as agricultural land.

 ### 2b.
 Delineate NonAg

+After splitting each parcel up into its agricultural, non-agricultural, and forested land areas, use this tool to classify the selected features across all maps as non-agricultural land.

 ### 2c.
 Delineate Forest

+After splitting each parcel up into its agricultural, non-agricultural, and forested land areas, use this tool to classify the selected features across all maps as forest land.

 ### 3. Process

+Calculate acreage and soil types across each land use and fill out the soil group worksheet.

 ### 4. Export Layouts

+Export all relevant maps to PDF in the project folder.

 ## Linear Analysis